Ever listen to a podcast and wonder what goes into making one?

 If you want those, TikTok is calling your name.

-Here are three things I’ve gotten out of Heard About that keep me loving podcasting:
+Here are three things I’ve learned from Heard About that keep me loving podcasting.

 People You Get to Meet